Narigo/blog/drafts/raspberry-pi-nix-os.md

 start up something like SSH.
 Not sure now what to do, I will have a closer look into the documentation and try to get some ideas...

+In the meantime I found the real [installation instructions for the Raspberry Pi](https://nixos.wiki/wiki/NixOS_on_ARM#NixOS_installation_.26_configuration).
+Over there I can read that I really should use just `nixos-rebuild` instead of `nixos-install`.
+So one open question can be closed now.
+I've copied the configuration and added something for sshd.
+After that, running the `nixos-rebuild` with the options given in the wiki worked quite well.

+I added more options than just `services.sshd.enable = true`.
+Most probably the setting `permitRootLogin` is needed as long as I don't have a user account set up yet.
+To do that, I've added the line to `configuration.nix` and saw that `nixos-rebuild` worked.

+1. `permitRootLogin` cannot be set due to unique configuration option. `pkgs.libs.mkForce` seems to do the trick.
+2. The port number is now `2223` and the list obviously overwrites the default in this case.

+I am unsure, why in one case I need to force set it and in another one I don't need to.
+I should read that up at some point.